 The Norwegian government aims to increase total investments in research.
 Higher general R&D intensity is important for several reasons, such as tackling global challenges, i.e. related to climate change and the environment maintaining stable and well-functioning public services strengthening the innovation capacity of Norwegian society and the international competitiveness of Norwegian companies.

 Norway aims to occupy a strong position internationally in terms of new technology, skills and knowledge.
 In several areas Norway can offer unique competence and research opportunities.
-Our strengths are largely related to the country’s geography, economic specialisation patterns and institutional characteristics:
+Our strengths are largely related to the country’s geography, economic specialisation patterns and institutional characteristics.

 As a student in Norway you will never be short of lifetime experiences.
 No matter what your preferences are you should be able to find something of interest beyond books and classes.
 The freedom of nature is never far away, even in the major cities.
 If you are more urban oriented many cities have a vibrant cultural life with coffee bars and music clubs.

 Your local student welfare organisation can offer a variety of services, from on campus health services to sports activities.
 We highly recommend to make use of their services - after all they are there for you.

 When in Norway you should not miss the opportunity to experience other areas of our diverse country than where you study.
 Despite the geography and long distances, most places are accessible by public transport.
 Of course, if you prefer solitude and to find your own personal sanctuary, the wilderness is never far away.